esy/esy/docs/configuration.md

 esy dune runtest
 ```

+However, to ensure forward compatiblity, we encourage a more verbose
+`esy run-script build-dev` and `esy run-script test`.
+Explicitly specifying
+`run-script` prevents clashes with subcommands that we add in future.

 Note that if a command in `scripts` is not prefixed with the `esy` command then it's made to automatically execute inside the [Command Environment](environment.md#Command-Environment).

 [npm-dependencies]: https://docs.npmjs.com/files/package.json#dependencies